gatsbyjs/gatsby/docs/docs/sourcing-from-prismic.md

 ## Wrapping Up

-This was a very basic example meant to help you understand how Prismic works with Gatsby.
-With your new found knowledge of Prismic (and perhaps even Gatsby) you're now able to:
+This was an example meant to help you understand how Prismic works with Gatsby.
+With your newfound knowledge of Prismic (and perhaps even Gatsby), you're now able to:

-- Creating a Prismic repository and setting it up together with the Gatsby plugin
+- Create a Prismic repository and setting it up together with the Gatsby plugin
-- Querying data from Prismic and using it to programmatically create blogpost pages
+- Query data from Prismic and using it to programmatically create blogpost pages
-- Using Prismic together with Netlify
+- Use Prismic together with Netlify
-- Adding relationships between posts, e.g. with categories
+- Add relationships between posts, e.g. with categories
-- Querying data from Prismic for single pages
+- Query data from Prismic for single pages

 As mentioned in the beginning of this guide, if you got stuck, you can compare your code to the [gatsby-starter-prismic](https://github.com/LeKoArts/gatsby-starter-prismic) which is the project set up in the videos.
 A working example created by following this guide is available in the [commit history](https://github.com/LeKoArts/gatsby-starter-prismic/tree/4aa5d52e79a0b4d90f0a671c24eb8289eb15a42b) of the aforementioned starter.
-More advanced usages of Prismic in Gatsby would, e.g. be [Slices](https://intercom.help/prismicio/content-modeling-and-custom-types/field-reference/slices) and [Labels](https://intercom.help/prismicio/content-modeling-and-custom-types/structure-your-content/add-custom-styles-to-rich-text).
+More advanced usages of Prismic in Gatsby would be [Slices](https://intercom.help/prismicio/content-modeling-and-custom-types/field-reference/slices) and [Labels](https://intercom.help/prismicio/content-modeling-and-custom-types/structure-your-content/add-custom-styles-to-rich-text).

 <!-- Links to more advanced tutorials will go here -->